Getting your kitten (and you) ready for their first vet visit

 Here are four things you can do to prepare your cat or kitten for their first vet visit:

-woman checking her phone while sitting on bed with a cat
+Woman using phone on a bed with a black cat

 Let's find the most adapted food!